 Description: Heron Neck Lighthouse was constructed on the Heron Neck portion of Green Island to help guide mariners in Penobscot Bay to the safe confines of Carver’s Harbor on Vinalhaven Island.
-Following a Congressional appropriation of $5,000 in August of 1852, the lighthouse, consisting of a cylindrical brick tower attached to one end of a one-and-a-half story keeper’s dwelling, was completed the following year, and the light in the tower was first exhibited on February 6, 1854.
+Following a Congressional appropriation of $5,000 in August 1852, the lighthouse, consisting of a cylindrical brick tower attached to one end of a one-and-a-half-story brick keeper’s dwelling, was completed the following year, and a fixed red light was first exhibited from the tower on February 6, 1854.
 James Smith was paid an annual salary of $350 to serve as the first keeper of the light, which thanks to the lofty sand-colored granite cliff it is perched on has a focal plane of over ninety feet.

 Although he was not listed in the government lighthouse equipment rolls, and received no budget appropriation for his maintenance and upkeep, for over three years Nemo provided an important service to ships passing by Heron Neck station.
 Whenever the fog rolled in, Nemo understood it was time for him to go on duty, and he faithfully trotted out to the extreme end of the neck to wait and listen for ships’ horns.

 Since sound carries well over water, and even better in a fog, the dog’s sharp ears heard ships from far enough away to be able to provide them with sufficient warning.
 During fair weather, boats came close to shore sounding their horns, and when Nemo came running down to greet them, the captains and those aboard would throw him bits of meat and other treats as thanks for his work.

 An investigation into the cause of the fire concluded that an electrical short in the kitchen area was the likely source.
 Lacking funds to restore the dwelling, the Coast Guard eventually proposed demolishing the structure.
 Strong public opposition to that plan sparked a discussion of alternative solutions.
 The Island Institute participated in this process and soon stepped in and offered to assume title to the lighthouse, auxiliary buildings, and the surrounding ten acres in exchange for restoring and maintaining the keeper’s dwelling.

-The outcome of the debate over the Heron Neck Lighthouse resulted in the preservation of the dwelling, but this success was tempered by the unnecessary deterioration that occurred during the four years that elapsed between the time of the fire and the signing of an interim lease agreement.
-Based on this experience, the Island Institute proposed a streamlined process be developed for transferring en masse a large number of Maine lighthouses to deserving non-profits, educational institutions or government entities.
-The result was the creation of the Maine Lights Program, which over a two year period from 1996 to 1998 enabled the transfer of 32 lighthouses to owners capable of preserving the structures for the benefit of the public.
+The outcome of the debate over Heron Neck Lighthouse resulted in the preservation of the dwelling, but this success was tempered by the unnecessary deterioration that occurred during the four years that elapsed between the time of the fire and the signing of an interim lease agreement.
+Based on this experience, the Island Institute proposed that a streamlined process be developed for transferring en masse a large number of Maine lighthouses to deserving non-profits, educational institutions, or government entities.
+The result was the creation of the Maine Lights Program, which over a two-year period from 1996 to 1998 enabled the transfer of thirty-two lighthouses to owners capable of preserving the structures for the benefit of the public.
 This program was led the to the created of the National Historic Lighthouse Preservation Act of 2000, which has enabled the transfer of numerous lighthouses to deserving parties.

-The Island Institute entered into a lease agreement with a private partnership which was chosen for their previous historical restoration experience.
-In exchange for a multi-year lease on the property, the partnership funded the restoration on Heron Neck and were later granted full ownership of the property in 2009.
+The Island Institute entered into a lease agreement with a couple chosen for their previous offshore island historical restoration experience.
+In exchange for a multi-year lease on the property, the couple funded the restoration on Heron Neck.

-Heron Neck Lighthouse remains an active aid to navigation, and the station is listed on the National Register of Historic Places.
+Heron Neck Lighthouse remains an active aid to navigation and was listed on the National Register of Historic Places in 1988.

 Located on the southern tip of Green Island, just over two miles southwest of